Want SEO results?

 Good!
-In this article, we cover 3 of the easiest ways to get results in search engine optimization.
+In this article, I’ll cover three of the easiest ways to get results in search engine optimization.

 Better question: why don’t you?